school-of-data/okf-events-a/series/open-geodata-programme.md

 ### Objectives

 Objectives
-To address this need, Facebook’s Data for Good team has partnered with the Open Knowledge Foundation to design a free and open source geographical information system (GIS) training programme for governments around the world.
+To address this need, Meta’s Data for Good team has partnered with the Open Knowledge Foundation to design a free and open source geographical information system (GIS) training programme for governments around the world.
 The programme will aim to:

 - Raise awareness about the free GIS resources available to governments
 - Teach participants the skills needed to use these resources for public health and disaster response
-- Familiarize governments with Facebook’s Population Density Map for their country
+- Familiarize governments with Meta’s Population Density Map for their country
 - Create space for governments to innovate in their practices by making use of data